-Spread the LOVE this Valentine’s Day with easy frosted Valentine cookies!
+Spread the LOVE this Valentine’s Day with this easy frosted Valentine cookie recipe!
 No matter what your baking skills are, you’ll be able to tackle these simple cookies topped with royal icing and sprinkles.

 When it comes to decorating sugar cookies, my skills are elementary at best.